What are my rights?

 The law presumes a non-compete clause to be unenforceable

 The law actually presumes a non-compete clause to be unenforceable.
 The burden is on the employer to prove the restriction is needed to protect a real business interest of theirs.
-As well, the employer has to show the restriction is reasonable in terms of its time period, geographic area covered, nature of activities prohibited, and overall fairness.
-And that the restriction is clear, certain, and not vague.
+As well, the employer has to show the restriction is reasonable in terms of its time period, geographic area covered, nature of activities prohibited, and overall fairness, given your position with the company.
+The restrictions always need to be clear, certain, and not vague.

 The amount of notice to give